Now get the smallest salary (the first in the list) and take the corresponding

 vn: type_of(coln elements))>

-If a collection colk
+If a collection colk has

 no variable declared the corresponding attribute has